gtarlin/landing-page/README.md

 I made some changes after initial review.

 ### Requested improvements
- - I had previously used a css property to achieve the scrolling effect, but I switched it to javascript to satisfy the rubric
+ - I previously used a css property to achieve the scrolling effect, but I switched it to javascript to satisfy the rubric

 ### Other improvements
 - Changed some functions to arrow notation